jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 ![Look Aside Caching Pattern](./images/Look-Aside-Caching-Pattern.png)

-In the diagram above, we see that the caching provider (e.g. VMware GemFire) is consulted first, \#2, after the client initiated the request, \#1.
+In the diagram above, we see that the caching provider (e.g. [vmware-gemfire-name]) is consulted first, \#2, after the client initiated the request, \#1.
 If the result of the cacheable operation for the given input has already been computed and stored in the cache (a *cache hit*), then the result is simply returned, \#3, and passed back to the caller,